 “A Short Proof of the Bulow-Klemperer Auctions vs. Negotiations Result”, Economic Theory, 28 (2), 449-452, 2006. [paper]

 “Participation Fees vs. Reserve Prices in Auctions with Asymmetric or Colluding Buyers”, Economics Letters, 89(3), 328-332, 2005. [paper]

 A. Moral Hazard/Contract Theory:

-“Common Agency with Disjoint Information”, April 2015 [in progress, contact me for a draft].
+“Common Agency with Disjoint Information”, April 2015 [currently dormant; contact me for an early draft].

 B. Auction Theory: